-DIRECTORS' AND CHIEF EXECUTIVE'S INTERESTS IN SHARES
+DIRECTORS' AND CHIEF EXECUTIVES' INTERESTS IN SHARES

-As at 31 December 2020, the interests or short positions of the Directors and chief executives of the Company in the Shares, underlying Shares and debentures of the Company or any associated corporation (within the meaning of Part XV of the Securities and Futures Ordinance (Chapter 571, Laws of Hong Kong) ("SFO")), which were notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests or short positions which they are taken or deemed to have under such provisions of the SFO), or which were required, pursuant to section 352 of the SFO, to be entered in the register referred to therein, or which were required, pursuant to the Model Code as set out in Appendix 10 to the Listing Rules, are set out below:
+As at 31 December 2021, the interests or short positions of the Directors and chief executives of the Company in the Shares, underlying Shares and debentures of the Company or any associated corporation (within the meaning of Part XV of the Securities and Futures Ordinance (Chapter 571, Laws of Hong Kong) ("SFO")), which were notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests or short positions which they are taken or deemed to have under such provisions of the SFO), or which were required, pursuant to section 352 of the SFO, to be entered in the register referred to therein, or which were required, pursuant to the Model Code as set out in Appendix 10 to the Listing Rules, are set out below:

 Number of

+shares held/

+Percentage

+Long Position/ in total number

-shares held/ Percentage Name of Director Capacity Long Position/ Short Position in total number of issued shares Mr. Guan Huanfei (Note 1) Beneficial Owner Long Position 200,000 (0.03%) Mr. Bai Xuefei (Note 2) Beneficial Owner Long Position 6,300,000 (0.99%)
+Name of Director Capacity Short Position of issued shares

+Ms. Li Zhuoyang (Note) Beneficial Owner Long Position 6,481,413

+(0.48%)

-- 200,000 Share Options were granted to Mr. Guan Huanfei on 1 September 2020 pursuant to the Share Option Scheme.
-Therefore, under Part XV of the SFO, Mr. Guan Huanfei is taken to be interested in the underlying shares that he is entitled to subscribe for subject to the exercise of and/or the validity period of the Share Options granted. - 2.
-6,300,000 Share Options were granted to Mr. Bai Xuefei (resigned on 28 January 2021) on 1 September 2020 pursuant to the Share Option Scheme.
-Therefore, under Part XV of the SFO, Mr. Bai Xuefei is taken to be interested in the underlying shares that he is entitled to subscribe for subject to the exercise of and/or the validity period of the Share Options granted.
+6,300,000 share options were granted to Ms. Li Zhuoyang on 1 September 2020 (subsequent to the grant date, the number of share options has been adjusted to 6,481,413 to reflect the bonus element of right issue completed on 18 May 2021) pursuant to the Share Option Scheme.
+Therefore, under Part XV of the SFO, Ms. Li is taken to be interested in the underlying shares that she is entitled to subscribe for subject to the exercise of and/or the validity period of the share options granted.

-Save as disclosed above, none of the Directors, or chief executives of the Company or their associates had any interests or short positions in any Shares, underlying Shares and debentures of the Company or any of its associated corporations as defined in Part XV of the SFO as recorded in the register to be kept under section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code as at 31 December 2020.
+Save as disclosed above, none of the Directors, or chief executives of the Company or their associates had any interests or short positions in any Shares, underlying Shares and debentures of the Company or any of its associated corporations as defined in Part XV of the SFO as recorded in the register to be kept under section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code as at 31 December 2021.